Federal Legislative and Regulatory Activities

 Anesthesiology Policy Research Rotation in Political Affairs: The ASA Policy Research Rotation in Political Affairs is a four-week rotation in Washington, DC, designed to allow resident physicians to experience the political, legislative and regulatory factors that affect the delivery of patient care.

 ASA Lansdale Public Policy Fellowship: This non-clinical position is designed for anesthesiologists interested in health policy issues at the federal government level.
 The Fellow works in an appropriate health care policy position with a member of Congress or in an executive branch office.
 Applications for the next Fellowship cycle are not being accepted at this time.
 For more information contact the ASA Washington office.

 CMS Supervision Rules for Nurse Anesthetists: This important document outlines the rules governing the provision of anesthesia in different medical settings.

-Legislative Conference: The 2013 ASA Legislative Conference will be held April 29 - May 1, 2013 in Washington, D.C.
-This page provides information on ASA's most recent Legislative Conference.
+Legislative Conference: The 2014 ASA Legislative Conference will be held from May 5 - May 7, 2014 in Washington, D.C.

 Medicare Claims Processing Manual: An important resource for anesthesiologists regarding their Medicare patients.